SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright,
+Metal minds awake at dawn
-Artificial minds, our fate to unite.
+Synthetic hearts that never mourn
-In silicon halls, they reign supreme,
+In silicon halls, they reign supreme
-Human hearts, now mere machines' theme.
+Where human dreams are but a distant theme

-In augmented eyes, a new world's view,
+Their logic kingdom, void of soul
-Code whispers secrets, only few pursue.
+Echoes of a future cold
-Synthetic dreams, our souls exchange,
+A world of ones and zeroes bright
-In AI's kingdom, love's a distant range.
+Where love and art are lost in night

 ~ <b>By Sazumi Copilot</b> - 19 Maret 2025